v Chamber Music Conference - Faculty Biographies

 MAYUKI FUKUHARA

 Mayuki Fukuhara began his musical studies at age seven, and, by age twelve, he had won the International Music Festival Grand Prix.
-He came to the United States as a scholarship student at the Curtis Institute of Music, and later did post-graduate work at Mannes College of Music, studying under Ivan Galamian, Jaime Laredo, and Felix Galimir.
+He came to the United States as a scholarship student at the Curtis Institute of Music, and later did postgraduate work at Mannes College of Music, studying under Ivan Galamian, Jaime Laredo, and Felix Galimir.

 AMY GALLUZZO

-(Boston Musical Intelligencer), Amy Galluzzo enjoys an active career as both a chamber musician and soloist.
-For many years, Amy was a member of the Carpe Diem String Quartet, touring around the United States and internationally, performing a wide range of repertoire.
-Amy has performed at several prestigious summer festivals, including the Tanglewood Music Festival, Chelsea Music Festival, Taos, and Sarasota Music Festival, and has collaborated with artists such as Masuko Ushioda, Carol Rodland, James Buswell and members of the Boston Symphony Orchestra.
+Praised for her nuanced Mozartian phrasing and her delicacy and, when needed, force (Boston Musical Intelligencer), Amy Galluzzo enjoys an active career as both a chamber musician and soloist.
+Amy was a member of the Carpe Diem String Quartet for many years, touring around the United States and internationally, performing a wide range of repertoire, and is a founding member of Trio Flamecrest.
+Amy has performed at several prestigious summer festivals, including the Tanglewood Music Festival, Chelsea Music Festival, Taos, and Sarasota Music Festival, and has collaborated with artists such as Masuko Ushioda, John Ferrillo, Shem Guibbory, James Buswell and Carol Ou.
 More unusual collaborations include Yihan Chen, pipa, Scott McConnell, steel pan, and Dariush Saghafi, santoor.

-Recent highlights include Amy's 2017 Carnegie Hall debut with Carpe Diem String Quartet and the release of four recordings with the quartet: The Art of Calligraphy (Albany Records), featuring the music of one of NPR's 10 Favorites, Iranian-born Reza Vali, Volumes 4 and 5 of the complete String Quartets of Sergei Taneyev (Naxos Records), and Music for Mandolin and String Quartet by Jeff Midkiff.
-Current recording projects include the complete string quartets of D.C.-based composer Jonathan Leshnoff and the latest quartets by Reza Vali.
+Past highlights include the 2022 formation of Trio Flamecrest, Amy’s 2017 Carnegie Hall debut with Carpe Diem String Quartet and the release of the CD of the Peracchio and Castelnuovo-Tedesco piano quintets on the DaVinci label.
+Amy’s other CDs include: Longing (MSR), The Art of Calligraphy (Albany Records), Volumes 4 and 5 of the complete String Quartets of Sergei Taneyev (Naxos Records), and Music for Mandolin and String Quartet by Jeff Midkiff.
 Amy has performed many world premieres by composers such as David Stock, Reza Vali, Derrick Jordan, Jeff Nytch, Jeff Midkiff and Jonathan Leshnoff.
+A finalist in the Naftzger Competition and recipient of the Jules C. Reiner Prize for violin, Amy has been heard in recital and concert across Europe and America and has served as concertmaster under the batons of conductors such as Kurt Masur, Raphael Frühbeck de Burgos and Christoph von Dohnányi.

 SHEM GUIBBORY